 The administration may detain students for specific violations of school rules.
 Parent contact is often involved at this level, and is required if the problem is of a recurring nature.
-Administrative detention is held from 2:30 p.m. to 3:00 p.m. daily, except Wednesdays.
+Administrative detention is held from 2:30 p.m. to 3:00 p.m. daily, except Wednesdays for extended detention from 2:30 p.m. to 4:30 p.m.
 All students must be punctual and on time to serve the consequence or risk additional discipline.